 - If needed, set up a system to record all staff time and campaign costs of regulated activity broken down by constituencies as well as nations.
-The Electoral Commission has produced a template spreadsheet (click on the "resources" link at the bottom). - Agree one person, or a small number of people, who are able to authorise spending on regulated activity to ensure that any spending in well managed.
+The Electoral Commission has produced a template spreadsheet (click on the "resources" link at the bottom).
+Alternatively see templates from Bond and Quakers in Britain on our website. - Agree one person, or a small number of people, who can authorise spending on regulated activity to ensure that any spending in well managed.